-Fall Semester 20 Spring Semester Summer Sem
+Fall Semester Spring Semester Summer Sem

-Year 1 HIM 2210 Medical Ling in Ancillary Ser HIM 3210 Acute Care Clinical Classif HIM 3230 Health care Documentation HIM 4260 Legal and Ethical Iss in HC HCAR 4500 Health Care Informatics 3 3 3 4 HIM 3220 Ambulatory Care Clinical HIM 3240 Health Information Admin HIM 4200 Reimbursement Methodol HIM 4210 Healthcare Statistics, Regis 3 4 2 3 HIM 4940 Professional Prac Exp II (Total Hours 4)
+Year 1 HIM 2210 Medical Ling in Ancillary Ser HIM 2230 Health Care Documentation HIM 2260 Legal Iss in HC HIM 2310 Acute Care Clinical Classif HCAR 4500 Health Care Informatics 3 3 2 3 4 HIM 2320 Ambulatory Care Clinical HIM 2350 Reimbursement Methodol HIM 3240 Health Information Admin HIM 4210 Healthcare Statistics, Regis HIM 4230 Compliance & Ethical Issues 3 2 4 4 3 HIM 4940 Professional Prac Exp II (Total Hours 4)

-Total Hours 16 Total Hours 12
+Total Hours 15 Total Hours 16

-Students without a strong history in health care should consider taking HIM 3200-995 Healthcare Resources, Payers and Consumers as an elective and introductory course into the field.
+Students without a strong history in health care should consider taking HIM 2200-995 Healthcare Resources, Payers and Consumers as an elective and introductory course into the field.
 Additionally, anatomy and physiology and pathophysiology are beneficial to those without a strong science background.